cloudflare/cloudflare-docs/products/registrar/src/content/domain-transfers/troubleshoot-a-stalled-transfer.md

 Your previous registrar has five days to release the domain after a successful transfer request.
 If your transfer has not completed within that timeframe, something has likely gone wrong.
 To resolve, we recommend you check the following settings and restart the transfer

  After five days, something has stopped the transfer.
-We recommend you check the following details and restart the transfer (you won’t be charged twice).
+We recommend you check the following details and restart the transfer.

 --------